What is Business Intelligence (BI)?

 3. Intelligence operational (OI): This is a type of real-time analytics that gives information to managers and frontline employees in company operations.

-It is also known as operational Business Intelligence (BI).
+It is also known as operational BI.
 OI apps are intended to aid in operational decision-making and enable speedier action on issues, such as assisting call center operators in resolving customer complaints and logistics management in alleviating distribution bottlenecks.

 Site selection for retail outlets and corporate buildings, location-based marketing, and logistics management are all possible applications.